macmillanpublishers/RSuite_Word-template/README.md

 ## PC Install

 #### PC Installation Targets:
-* folders: MacmillanStyleTemplate and RSuiteStyleTemplate Both folders (with all of their contents) should be installed here: `C:\Users\username\AppData\Roaming`
+* folders: MacmillanStyleTemplate and RSuiteStyleTemplate.
+Both folders (with all of their contents) should be installed here: `C:\Users\username\AppData\Roaming`
 * file: template_switcher.dotm
 This file should be installed here: